aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 OLE  (Object Linking & Embedding) is a Microsoft technology that allows data and objects created in one application to be placed in another application through linking or embedding.

-Consider a chart created in an MS Excel.
+Consider a chart created in MS Excel.
 The chart is then placed inside a PowerPoint slide.
-That chart is considered an OLE object.
+That Excel chart is considered an OLE object.

 - An OLE object may appear as an icon.
-In this case, when you double-click the icon, the chart gets open in its associated application (Excel), or you are asked to select an application for object opening or editing.
+In this case, when you double-click the icon, the chart gets opened in its associated application (Excel), or you are asked to select an application for object opening or editing.
 - An OLE object may display actual contents—for example, the contents of a chart.
 In this case, the chart is activated in PowerPoint, the chart interface loads, and you get to modify the chart's data within the PowerPoint app.

 Aspose.Slides for .NET allows you to insert OLE Objects into slides as OLE Object Frames.
 In this topic, we will show you how to work with OLE Object Frames.
 You will learn how to add and manipulate OLE objects.

 ## **Adding OLE Object Frames to Slides**
-Assuming you created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for .NET, you can do it this way:
+Assuming you already created a chart in Microsoft Excel and want to embed that chart in a slide as an OLE Object Frame using Aspose.Slides for .NET, you can do it this way:

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
-1. Obtain the reference of a slide by using its index.
+1. Obtain the reference of the slide by using its index.
 1. Open the Excel file containing the Excel chart object and save it to MemoryStream.
 1. Add the OLE Object Frame to the slide containing the array of bytes and other information about the OLE object.
 1. Write the modified presentation as a PPTX file.